-Since the objective of this component is the prioritization of items by detecting anomalies, the rules established using IQR was compared to the rules discovered applying the GESD.
-As illustrated, rules or the established normal value level of an item using GESD is more stringent than the IQR which has a wider range of limits.
+Since the objective of this component is the prioritization of items by detecting anomalies, rules or the established normal value level of an item using GESD is more stringent than the IQR which has a wider range of limits.
 That is, it is easier for a value to be tagged as potential anomaly under the rules of GESD than the IQR.
 As GESD tends to be the better performing method in outlier removal (Rosner, 1983), potential anomalies tagged through the GESD method were selected.